People who do great things don’t sit around wondering what can go wrong; they sit around imagining all of the things that can go right!

 - Are my thoughts positive or negative in nature?

 - Are my thoughts optimistic or pessimistic in nature?

 - Am I thinking about the past, the present or the future?

 - Am I creating my life or pretending to be a victim in some way?

 Yes, noticing your thoughts takes practice because, for some reason, human beings have such a hard time accepting the idea that WE are at the root cause of all things life-related.
 And yet, when we do, we are all powerful in creating the exact life we wish to live.

 Once you get pretty good at being aware of your thoughts, you’ll start to notice that you have certain thought ‘patterns’ that replicate themselves day in and day out.
 It’s these thought patterns that must be changed in order to change our lives.
 After all, even if you don’t want to admit it, we ARE what we think about most of the time.

 Have you ever noticed that there is one thought that comes into your mind over and over again that then leads to the same additional thoughts that then leads you to the exact same conclusion or idea every single time?
 We often refer to this as a ‘chain of thought’ because one thought leads to the next and so on.

 What are some of your thought patterns?
 Take time today, and every day, to follow your thoughts.
-Then make a decision: would you rather continue following them or would you prefer to decide where to take them and make them follow you.
+Then make a decision about whether you want to continue following them or you want them to follow you.